Alfonso Bonilla Aragón International Airport: SCADTA

 In 1946, the company VIARCO Valle, under the management of Ricardo A. Deeb, implemented an expansion policy including the construction of its own airport in Cali.
 The airport would be open to all airlines in the country except Avianca.
 In November 1946, the Aviation Authority requested an inspection of the new "El Limonnar" airport, located in the Pasoancho area of the city.
 In early 1947, the works were completed at the airport, which was put in service and equipped with the most modern facilities and equipment at that time.
 LANSA and other smaller companies also moved operations to this airport from the military airport at El Guabito, later renamed the Marco Fidel Suarez AFB.
 El Limonar was closed in 1954 following a merger between LANSA and Avianca and the subsequent transfer of operations to Calipuerto.
-The city of Cali, like Bogota, at that time had three active airports in operation.
+The city of Cali, like Bogotá, at that time had three active airports in operation.
 When the new Palmaseca Airport opened the old Calipuerto buildings and runways were adapted and expanded to house Cavasa, an agricultural and food products distribution centre.